Skip to content

 Wortstellung im Nebensatz

-Understand verb position in subordinate clauses
+Master verb-final position in subordinate clauses.

 Rules & Explanations